DMIRLAB-Group/MGNN/README.md

 - on Chem2Bio2RDF: ./MGNN_CBR/main.py

 # Citation
-If you find this useful for your research, we would be appreciated if you cite the following papers:
+If you find this code useful, please cite the following:
 ```
 @ARTICLE{10154572,
   author={Chen, Xuexin and Cai, Ruichu and Fang, Yuan and Wu, Min and Li, Zijian and Hao, Zhifeng},